cemalaydeniz/j-observable-collections/README.md

 # J Observable Collections
 This is a utility class containing observable and paginated observable versions of every generic collection under the `System.Collections.Generic` namespace.
 Each J Observable Collection gets inheritance from its related generic collection.
 So that they can be used as if they are normal generic collections.
+The library has been published in [NuGet](https://www.nuget.org/packages/JUtility.JObservableCollections)

 # What does it include?
 It includes observable and paginated observable collections: